fahmiadn/Data-Analyst-Portfolio/SQL/DVD Rental/Readme.md

 Presented the insights in a structured format, making it easy for stakeholders to understand the data trends and conclusions.

-This project demonstrates my SQL proficiency in conducting efficient data analysis and my ability to communicate findings effectively through visualization and presentation.
+This project involved the use of SQL for efficient data analysis, with insights clearly presented through visualizations and structured presentations to ensure accessibility for stakeholders.